The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Plans start at $15/month for 1,000 contacts, but costs increase as your subscriber list grows.

-That’s where it gets tricky.
+Thatโs where it gets tricky.
 Features like AI content generation and predictive sending are only available on higher plans so you might end up upgrading sooner than expected.

-So be careful if you’re interested in ActiveCampaign.
+Be cautious if youโre interested in ActiveCampaign.

 Verdict: